skywang00000/final_project/README.md

-# final_project
+# Final_Project
-using gradio to show how binary search does
+Using Gradio to show how binary search works

 ## Author Information: